 The fourth exception is for substantially equal periodic payments.
 The 10% additional tax will not apply if the distribution is part of a series of substantially equal periodic payments (not less frequently than annually) made for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your beneficiary.
 However, if this schedule is changed prior to the later of attaining age 591⁄2 or the schedule being in effect for 5 years, then a new penalty tax will be imposed.
 This tax will be equal to the tax that would have been imposed had the "substantially equal" exception not applied (i.e. all previous distributions will be assessed the 10% tax plus an amount equal to the accrued interest).
+The SECURE Act 2.0 clarifies that an impermissible change does not occur when the IRA is rolled over, there is an exchange of annuity or the annuity satisfies the RMD rules

 The fifth and sixth exceptions are for certain distributions used to pay certain medical expenses or to pay certain health insurance premiums.
-The additional 10% tax will gd apply if the distribution is used to pay medical expenses that exceed 10% of your adjusted gross income for 2013 and subsequent years.
+The additional 10% tax will not apply if the distribution is used to pay medical expenses that exceed 10% of your adjusted gross income for 2013 and subsequent years.
 This means that the medical expenses must qualify as an itemized deduction on your federal income tax return.
 The 10% additional tax will also not apply to a distribution which is used to pay health insurance premiums in certain situations after you become unemployed.
 In order to qualify for this special rule, you must have been receiving unemployment benefits for at least 12 consecutive weeks.
 You will qualify to use this unemployment exception even if you are self-employed, if you would have been eligible for unemployment benefits but for your self-employment.